sebastian-raubach/frickl-web/README.md

 - A way to re-organize your photo collection, this needs to be done before using Frickl
 - Able to handle deletion/renaming of images in your library, just additions
 - Able to handle uploading of images through the web interface, simply add them to the underlying file system
+- Currently able to handle any image formats other than .jpg.
 - Guarenteed to not screw up your images
 - A direct replacement for Flickr or similar, as they host images for you